Trickfest/rpn-calc/README.md

 * Implement the front-end using React, which addresses the "learn something new" requirement.
 Note that this is my first experience with React and admittedly the implementation mostly just evolved as I learned the basics of React development.  _Be gentle.
 I know that there is ample room for improvement._

-* Use Bootstrap for stying which compensates (in part) for my severe lack of CSS authoring skills.
+* Use Bootstrap for styling which compensates (in part) for my severe lack of CSS authoring skills.

 * To keep things simple, rpn-calc is implemented as a single project that contains both the front-end (React) and the back-end (.NET Core).
   * The source code is housed in a single Git repo.